X2CommunityCore/X2WOTCCommunityHighlander/README.md

 logging statements will be stripped from the Cooked version, so don't expect to see any of your script logs.

-### Using noseekfreeloading
+### Using NoSeekFreeLoading

-Before using noseekfreeloading, a few things need to be done to ensure the game actually runs without crashing.

-You need to install the XCOM 2 War of the Chosen SDK obviously, and also opt-in to download the 'full content' for it (54 GB).
-You opt-in by using the 'Betas' menu in Steam.
-It doesn't require a code to download the content.
+Using the -NoSeekFreeLoading launch argument is required if you intend to use [Unreal Debugger](https://www.reddit.com/r/xcom2mods/wiki/wotc_modding/guides/unreal_debugger) to interact with classes in the XComGame script package.

+In order to be able to actually run the game with NoSeekFreeLoading without crashing, you must use it alongside an uncooked Highlander, and you must also provide the game with the uncooked Content files, which you can get from the full content SDK.

+1. Install full_content version of the SDK.

-After you've installed the XCOM 2 War of the Chosen SDK, it's important you ensure symlinks from the main WOTC folder point to the same folders within the SDK.
+2. Ensure symlinks from the main WOTC folder point to the same folders within the SDK.
 Delete the following folders/links if they exist:

 ```
 %STEAMLIBRARY%\steamapps\common\XCOM 2\XCom2-WarOfTheChosen\XComGame\Content